csorianot/godmc_wiki/Imputed-genetic-data.md

     2A 2A  0  0  2 -9
     3A 3A  0  0  2 -9

-#### Bim file
+#### Bim file and allele coding

 Please ensure that your alleles coded in column 5 and 6 are coded as A,C,T,G. To perform a meta-analysis across cohorts, alleles should be matching across cohorts.
-Please use full allele coding for INDELS and no I,R, D recoding.
-The pipeline changes the IDs of you (second column) so you don't need to worry about this.
+Please use full allele coding for INDELS and no recoding to I,R, D. The pipeline changes the IDs of you (second column) so you don't need to worry about this.
+Please don't use a header.

     1 chr1:1068669:INDEL  0 1068669                GT    G
     1 chr1:1068832:INDEL  0 1068832 CGCCGCCTGCCTGCCCG    C
     1 chr1:1069474:INDEL  0 1069474         AAAAAAAAG    A
     1 chr1:1069475:INDEL  0 1069475          AAAAAAAG    A
     1 chr1:1081403:INDEL  0 1081403                GC    G
     1 chr1:1084475:INDEL  0 1084475                 A   AG

 #### Imputation quality
 We also require imputation quality scores for each SNP.
 Some instructions on how to get imputed data into the desired format are below.